Mrityunjay-san/ETG-Inventory-Managment-System/README.md

 # ETG-Inventory-Managment-System
-# The Project is a part of the internship unger the Elite Techno Group
+# The Project is a part of the internship under the Elite Techno Group